Traditional street in Inami Japan with wooden houses

 To this day, Asaya has studied under several masters of the Inami tradition, improving his technical abilities while gaining a deep understanding of the cultural, symbolic, and philosophical concepts behind the craft.

-This traditional Japanese dragon was carved in the Ranma style, a form of openwork wood carving often found above sliding doors in temples and traditional houses in Japan.
+This traditional Japanese dragon was carved in the Ranma style, a form of openwork wood carving found above sliding doors in traditional houses in Japan.
 The piece shows a Japanese dragon in a classical winding pose, surrounded by clouds and water.

 Asaya created this work under the guidance of his teacher, Master Tsuchida, a respected figure in the Inami woodcarving tradition.
 The project served as both a technical challenge and a cultural study, allowing Asaya to practice the rhythm and style of Japanese carving.